 Research libraries and other libraries

-The Ministry of Education and Culture conducts performance target negotiations with the National Repository Library and the Library for the Visually Impaired Celia to agree upon the objectives and resources for their activities.
+The Ministry of Education and Culture conducts performance target negotiations with the National Repository Library and Accessibility library Celia to agree upon the objectives and resources for their activities.

 Every four years, the Ministry of Education and Culture conducts separate negotiations with the National Library in connection with the negotiations conducted with the University of Helsinki.
 The funding to be allocated to the National Library is determined in the Budget.
 The centralised services of the research library network are primarily maintained with the funding of the National Library and the National Repository Library.